Mitigating Cross-Modal Distraction and Ensuring Geometric Feasibility via Affordance-Guided and Self-Consistent MLLMs for Task Planning in Instruction-Following Manipulation: EXPERIMENT

-We construct a dataset in tabletop food-serving scenario in IsaacGym \cite{IsaacGym}.
-The dataset consists of five categories of tasks, each containing 30 unique configurations, resulting in a total of 150 configurations.
-These configurations vary in instruction, container position and color, as well as the type and amount of food inside the container.
-In addition to the four categories designed to pose different challenges to MLLM, we create another category to evaluate its reasoning ability solely within the semantic domain.
-The following are descriptions of the five categories: \begin{itemize} \item \textbf{Semantic Reasoning:} Assess the general semantic planning abilities in our scenario with attributes such as color, food categories, and numbers of scoops.
-It contains simple food transfer tasks with clear and straightforward instructions and can be solved without image observation. \item \textbf{Quantity Estimation:} Assess the ability to recognize extrinsic features such as the quantity of food from image observations and select the correct bowl. \item \textbf{Relative Positioning:} Assess the ability to identify specific spatial relationships from image inputs and ground the object when choosing the bowl. \item \textbf{Reachability Analysis:} Assess the ability to consider reachability for certain skills.
-For example, a bowl needs to be repositioned if the bowls are too far to scoop. \item \textbf{Collision Avoidance:} Assess the ability to identify and account for potential obstacles.
-For example, the spoon or the door of dumbwaiter might be blocked by containers and the containers must be repositioned to avoid collisions. \end{itemize}
+To systematically study and evaluate our approach, we propose QuARC (Quantity, Analysis, Relative positioning, Collision), a new benchmark for food preparation that assesses the instruction-following capabilities of robotic systems.
+QuARC is built on IsaacGym \cite{IsaacGym} and comprises five categories of tasks: Semantic Reasoning, Quantity Estimation (Qu), Reachability Analysis (A), Relative Positioning (R), and Collision Awareness (C).
+The Semantic Reasoning category evaluates reasoning ability purely within the semantic domain, which is a fundamental prerequisite before assessing performance in both semantic and visual domains.
+Each category contains 30 unique configurations, yielding a total of 150 configurations.
+These configurations vary in the provided instructions, container positions and colors, as well as the type and amount of food in each container.
+The following are descriptions of the five categories: \begin{noindentitem} \item \textbf{Semantic Reasoning:} Assess the general semantic planning abilities in our scenario with attributes such as color, food categories, and numbers of scoops.
+It contains simple food transfer tasks with clear and straightforward instructions and can be solved without image observation. \item \textbf{Quantity Estimation:} Assess the ability to recognize extrinsic features such as the quantity of food from image observations and select the correct bowl. \item \textbf{Reachability Analysis:} Assess the ability to consider reachability for certain skills.
+For example, a bowl needs to be repositioned if the bowls are too far to scoop. \item \textbf{Relative Positioning:} Assess the ability to identify specific spatial relationships from image inputs and ground the object when choosing the bowl. \item \textbf{Collision Avoidance:} Assess the ability to identify and account for potential obstacles.
+For example, the spoon or the door of dumbwaiter might be blocked by containers and the containers must be repositioned to avoid collisions. \end{noindentitem}